In your stand mixer or large bowl, combine water, sugar, yeast, and one cup of flour. Gently combine and let stand for 3 minutes.

 As dough rises, combine tomato paste, crushed tomatoes, pinch of salt, and Italian seasoning into small saucepot.
 Bring to just a simmer, whisking in the tomato paste.
 Set aside for future use.

-Once dough is risen, preheat oven to 425 degrees.
+Once dough is risen, preheat oven to 450 degrees; if you have a pizza stone, use it here also.
 Divide dough in half and roll out onto 14" pizza pan*, using bench flour as needed to prevent sticking.
 I recommend using a clean, clear counter with a dusting of flour and a rolling pin to get there.
 IF the dough really starts to spring back and fight, go grab a glass of wine and come back in 5 minutes.

-Top each pizza with sauce (I used just over a cup per pizza), 2 cups of mozzarella, half of the pepperoni, any optional toppings, and finished with a sprinkle of the parmesan.
+Top each pizza with half of the sauce, mozzarella, half of the pepperoni, any optional toppings, and finished with a heavy sprinkle of the parmesan.
 Make sure to sauce to the very edge of the pizza, and add a bit extra cheese on the rim to form a crust.

 Bake pizza on the pan for 14-16 minutes or until very brown on all sides.
 Serve as soon as you won't burn the roof of your mouth.